Algert Global LLC Sells 25,320 Shares of Aeglea BioTherapeutics, Inc. (NASDAQ:AGLE)

 Aeglea BioTherapeutics (NASDAQ:AGLE) last announced its quarterly earnings data on Wednesday, August 4th.
 The biotechnology company reported ($0.10) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.16) by $0.06.
 The company had revenue of $13.70 million during the quarter, compared to analyst estimates of $6.45 million.
 On average, analysts anticipate that Aeglea BioTherapeutics, Inc. will post -1.03 earnings per share for the current year.

 A number of equities analysts have recently commented on the stock.
 Zacks Investment Research lowered shares of Aeglea BioTherapeutics from a “buy” rating to a “hold” rating in a research report on Thursday, August 12th.
-Evercore ISI assumed coverage on shares of Aeglea BioTherapeutics in a research report on Friday, August 6th.
+Needham & Company LLC reissued a “buy” rating and issued a $12.00 price target on shares of Aeglea BioTherapeutics in a research report on Thursday, June 24th.
+Finally, Evercore ISI assumed coverage on shares of Aeglea BioTherapeutics in a research report on Friday, August 6th.
 They issued a “buy” rating and a $20.00 price target on the stock.
-Finally, Needham & Company LLC reissued a “buy” rating and issued a $12.00 price target on shares of Aeglea BioTherapeutics in a research report on Thursday, June 24th.
 One investment analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
 According to data from MarketBeat, the stock currently has an average rating of “Buy” and an average price target of $13.56.

 Aeglea BioTherapeutics Company Profile